shukitchan/ats-luajit-modsecurity/README.md

 ```

  - Changes can be made to example.conf and can be reloaded without restarting ATS.
 Just follow instructions here - https://docs.trafficserver.apache.org/en/latest/appendices/command-line/traffic_ctl.en.html#cmdoption-traffic-ctl-config-arg-reload
- - Open "ats-luajit-modsecurity.lua" and update the "STATUS_SERVICE" variable to your httpbin service accordingly.
+ - Open "msc_config.lua" and update the rules file location if you provide a different file than example.conf

-Example rules (example.conf)
+Contents/Rules inside example.conf
 ====
  - deny any request with query parameter of "testparam=test2" with a 403 status response
  - return any request with query parameter of "testparam=test1" with 301 redirect response to https://www.yahoo.com/